Slow Cooker Creamy Ranch Chicken and Potatoes

 Cooked chicken and red potatoes with creamy ranch gravy sauce

+Once you shred the chicken, give everything a good stir and serve.
 I sprinkled a little bit of dry parsley over the top to make it look pretty, but that’s optional.

-This tender chicken recipe fed all four of us–and my two boys can eat a lot, and we had plenty of leftovers.
-So, this meal will feed six to eight people and it’s very filling.
+This tender chicken recipe fed all four of us–and my two boys can eat a lot– and we had plenty of leftovers.
+So, this meal will feed six to eight people, and it’s very filling.

 Slow cooker chicken and potatoes on a white plate.